Pentest-R1: Towards Autonomous Penetration Testing Reasoning Optimized via Two-Stage Reinforcement Learning: Methodology

 To overcome these challenges, we introduce Pentest-R1, a novel framework that leverages a two-stage reinforcement learning process, as shown in Figure \ref{fig:model}.
 Firstly, it learns domain knowledge from the real-world multi-step penetration test dataset.
 Secondly, it is explicitly designed to train LLM agents to learn from the rich feedback of an interactive environment, enabling them to build and refine complex penetration testing strategies autonomously.

 \textbf{Policy Optimization with Group Relative Policy Optimization (GRPO).} For both training stages, we employ Group Relative Policy Optimization (GRPO), a critic-free reinforcement learning algorithm.
 GRPO works by generating multiple candidate responses for a given state and evaluating them based on a reward function.
-The key idea is to compare each response not against a learned value function, but against the average performance of the other responses in the group.
-The objective for GRPO is formulated as:
+The key idea is to compare each response not against a learned value function, but against the average performance of the other responses in its generation group.
+Maximizing this objective updates the policy's parameters $\theta$ to increase the probability of actions that yield above-average rewards.

-Here, the expectation $\mathbb{E}$ is taken over entire trajectories $\tau$, where each trajectory is a sequence of states $s_t$ (the context) and actions $a_t$ (the generated commands) sampled from the policy $\pi_\theta$ (the LLM with parameters $\theta$).
-The term $\log \pi_\theta(a_t|s_t)$ is the log-probability of the policy taking action $a_t$ in state $s_t$.
-This is weighted by the normalized advantage $\hat{A}(\tau)$, which is calculated once for the entire trajectory as the difference between its total reward and the mean reward of all trajectories in the batch.
-Maximizing this objective updates the policy's parameters $\theta$ to increase the probability of actions within trajectories that yield above-average rewards, providing a stable and efficient alternative to critic-based methods.
+While this core principle remains consistent, its application is tailored to the distinct structures of our two training stages.
+In Stage 1, GRPO optimizes single-turn responses on a static dataset.
+In Stage 2, it is extended to optimize entire multi-turn trajectories generated through live interaction with an environment.

 \textbf{Low-Rank Adaptation (LoRA).} To make the fine-tuning process computationally feasible, we utilize Low-Rank Adaptation (LoRA).
 Instead of updating all the weights of the LLM, LoRA freezes the pre-trained model and injects trainable, low-rank matrices into each layer.
-For a pre-trained weight matrix $W_0 \in \mathbb{R}^{d \times k}$, the update is represented by two low-rank matrices $A \in \mathbb{R}^{d \times r}$ and $B \in \mathbb{R}^{r \times k}$, where the rank $r \ll \min(d, k)$.
+For a pre-trained weight matrix $W_0 \in \mathbb{R}^{d \times k}$, the update is represented by two low-rank matrices $A \in \mathbb{R}^{r \times k}$ and $B \in \mathbb{R}^{d \times r}$, where the rank $r \ll \min(d, k)$.
 The modified forward pass becomes:

-where only $A$ and $B$ are updated during training.
+where $\alpha$ is a scaling factor, and only $A$ and $B$ are updated during training (with $r=32$ and $\alpha=64$ in our experiments).
 This dramatically reduces the number of trainable parameters, making fine-tuning faster and less memory-intensive without sacrificing performance.